-5.2 Exit Agreements being Negotiated
+5.2 Exit agreements being negotiated

 The Receiver continues discussions with a number of the investee companies regarding the possible exit of Crocus' interest.
-Currently there are five (5) investees with a carrying value of approximately \$8.3 million where varying levels of discussions are taking place.
+Currently there are five (5) investees with a carrying value of approximately \$7.4 million where varying levels of discussions are taking place.

-5.3 Investment in Litigation
+5.3 Investment in litigation

 On November 29, 2006, the Receiver issued a statement of claim against the Goldeyes for unpaid interest which at the time totalled approximately \$306,000.
 A statement of defence was received and was reviewed by the Receiver and counsel.
 The Receiver filed a motion to have this matter dealt with summarily by the Court.
 Counsel for the Goldeyes requested an examination of the Receiver on its affidavit and brought a motion seeking an Order to compel the Receiver to produce certain documents.
 The Receiver produced the documents sought and the Goldeyes' motion was not proceeded with.
 The parties then engaged in a series of cross-examinations on affidavits.
 A summary judgment motion was heard on May 14, 2008.
 On December 24, 2008, the Court issued a judgment dismissing the summary judgment motion.
+In essence, the Court has concluded that the matter was not clear enough to deal with the matter summarily and that a trial was required.

-5.4 Longer Term Investments
+5.4 Longer term investments

-Eleven (11) investments with a carrying value of \$10.5 million are currently considered longer term investments.
+Eleven (11) investments with a carrying value of \$10.4 million are currently considered longer term investments.
 In the opinion of the Receiver, exit transactions with these investees in the short term are unlikely.
 The Receiver continues to monitor these investees and, where deemed appropriate, has taken Board positions.